pivotal/docs-tap/scc/authoring-supply-chains.hbs.md

       kubectl apply -f-
     ```

-    >**Note:** The modified supply chain does not outlive the destruction of the cluster.
+    >**Note** The modified supply chain does not outlive the destruction of the cluster.
 VMware recommends that you save it, for example, in a Git repository to install on every cluster where you expect the supply chain to exist.

 ## <a id="modify-ootb-sc"></a> Modifying an Out of the Box Supply template